Sequential Data Augmentation for Generative Recommendation

 First and most importantly, we assess the \textit{effectiveness} of \method.

 \smallsection{Overall Performance.} In Table~\ref{tab:sasrec}, we compare \method with common data augmentation strategies across five public datasets. \method consistently and significantly outperforms all baselines, with improvements over the best-performing baseline ranging from 2.33\% to 59.08\%.
 These results indicate that commonly used strategies do not yield an optimal training distribution, whereas \method effectively reshapes it for better performance.
-Additional results for $K$=5 are provided in Appendix~\ref{app:details_experiments}.
+Additional results for $K$=5 are provided in \cite{online2025appendix}.

+\smallsection{On Training Data Properties.} We analyze how the augmented training data produced by \method, using the selected $(\alpha,\beta,\gamma)$ configurations, reshapes the training distribution.
+As shown in Table~\ref{tab:alpha_beta_gamma}, these configurations generally yield improved target distributions and input–target distributions compared to MT-augmented data.
+Notably, none of the common strategies (LT, MT, or SW) are selected as optimal, highlighting the importance of flexibly and appropriately shaping the training distribution for effective GR.

-\smallsection{Comparison with Input-Level Augmentations.} We compare \method with common input-level augmentation methods (Appendix~\ref{app:input_aug}) under various target distributions from different $(\alpha,\beta)$ settings.
-As shown in Table~\ref{tab:input_aug}, \method outperforms these perturbation-based baselines when $\gamma$ is properly tuned, by sampling \textit{contiguous} inputs of varying length.
+\smallsection{Comparison with Sequence-Level Augmentations.} We compare \method with common sequence-level augmentation methods~\cite{zhou2024contrastive} (also see Appendix~\ref{app:input_aug} for details) under various target distributions from different $(\alpha,\beta)$ settings.
+As shown in Table~\ref{tab:input_aug}, \method outperforms these perturbation-based baselines (e.g., item insertion and reordering) when $\gamma$ is properly tuned, by sampling \textit{contiguous} inputs of varying length.
 While prior work often evaluates only at $(\alpha,\beta)=(0,\infty)$~\cite{zhou2024contrastive}, our results show performance varies with the target distribution, emphasizing the need for broader evaluation.

 \smallsection{Effectiveness of Components.} We examine the impact of \method’s key parameters.
 Figure~\ref{fig:alpha_beta} shows that varying $\alpha$ (user bias) and $\beta$ (target bias) can significantly affect performance, while Table~\ref{tab:input_aug} shows that tuning $\gamma$ under different $(\alpha,\beta)$ settings further influences results.
 Both trends and sensitivities vary across datasets, emphasizing the need for flexible parameter control to shape the training distribution for effective generative recommendation.